TULiberalArts/Center-for-the-Humanities/pages/activities.md

 Dr. Hector Amaya is Professor of Media Studies at the University of Virginia and the Infosys Member of the Institute for Advanced Study at Princeton.
 He researches globalization, ethnicity, and Latinas/os.
 His current project, _The Anonymous Condition_, examines new forms of social interaction afforded by digitation and evaluates them against normative ideas of the public sphere.
 This will be his fourth single authored book.

+**_CHAT Graduate Fellow’s Symposium_**<br>
+**"Investigating Borders and Boundaries of the Body"**<br>
+Friday April 5th, 2019<br>
+11:00am-4:00pm<br>
+CHAT Lounge, Gladfelter Hall, 10th Floor<br>

+Expanding this year’s CHAT theme of Borders, Boundaries, and Walls, the 2019 symposium aims to explore the experience of the body-as-boundary from a variety of perspectives.
+Boundaries delimit what is possible and yet simultaneously invite and sometimes even encourage transgression and transcendence.
+How do bodies shape knowledge and emotion?
+What possibilities emerge when we consider the social experience of the body as both limit and possibility; closed and porous?

+- **Keynote Speaker:** Dr. Janet Lyon, Associate Professor of English, Penn State University
+- Detailed schedule coming soon.

 **_Conference_**<br>
 **Borders, Boundaries, Walls**<br>
 April 11-12<br>